jpcsp/jpcsp/ms0/JpcspTrace/README.txt

        the '!' flag, the free memory before and after the syscall can be logged.
   - >: this flag is not a parameter type but indicates that the stack usage of the function has to logged.
-  All the parameter types are concatenated into one string, starting with the type of the first parameter ($a0).
+  - %: flush the log file after executing the syscall All the parameter types are concatenated into one string, starting with the type of the first parameter ($a0).
 Unspecified parameter types default to "x".